rht-labs/sre-enablement-content/docs/4-return-of-the-monitoring/1a-pet-battle.md

 Now that we know what availability means for each component from user perspective at a high level, we can define SLIs based on that.

 For UI/API tier:
-- Request to open dashboard complete successfully (an event-based measurement)
+- Request to access PetBattle complete successfully (an event-based measurement)
 - Proportion of dashboard (home page) requests that were served in < 200ms (a time-based measurement)

 ### Determine Data Points